dwarfmaster/notification/README.md

 - `notif` : creates a new notification.
 It must have three arguments.
 The first one is an integer stating the time in seconds the notification must stay on the screen.
 The second one is the level of the notification.
 Finally, the third one is the text of the notification.
+If the level does not exists, the notifiation will not be printed.
 - `close` : close the newest notification.
 - `close_all` : close all the notifications.
 - `end` : close all the notifications and stops the server.